ogbinar/DataEngineeringPilipinas/README.md

 # DataEngineeringPilipinas
+https://www.facebook.com/groups/dataengineeringpilipinas
-A community for data engineers, developers, and users of closed and open source data tools in the Philippines. https://www.facebook.com/groups/dataengineeringpilipinas
+A community for data engineers, developers, and users of closed and open source data tools in the Philippines.

-This will serve as repository of notes, thoughts, ideas, plans, datasets, analyses, and whatever else we think of.
+This will serve as repository of notes, thoughts, ideas, plans, dreams, datasets, analyses, and whatever else we think of.